lf-edge/ekuiper/docs/en_US/guide/sources/plugin/video.md

 The interval (ms) to issue a message.

+### vformat

+The video format.
+Run `ffmpeg -formats` to get all supported format, default to 'image2'.

+### codec

+The video codec.
+Check https://www.ffmpeg.org/general.html#Video-Codecs for all supported codec, default to 'mjpeg'

 ## Override the default settings

 If you have a specific connection that need to overwrite the default settings, you can create a customized section.
 In the previous sample, we create a specific setting named with `ext`.
 Then you can specify the configuration with option `CONF_KEY` when creating the stream definition (see [stream specs](../../../sqls/streams.md) for more info).